manifold-lang/manifold-frontend/README.md

 ## Naming Conventions

-In order to make Manifold readable and logically consistent, naming conventions are enforced by a linter that runs, by default, during every compilation.
+*There are only two hard problems in computer science: cache invalidation, naming things, and off by one errors*

+Within the Manifold, there are strict conventions to make naming things easier and more consistent:

- - Avoid all acronyms and abbreviations that are not taught in introductory
- - computer science courses, except where doing so becomes awkward or defies
+ - Avoid all acronyms and abbreviations that are not taught in introductory computer science courses, except where doing so becomes awkward or defies strong convention
- - strong convention Write type names in `UpperCamelCase` and all other names in
+ - Write type names in `UpperCamelCase` and all other names in `lowerCamelCase`
- - `lowerCamelCase` Always use the same word to refer to the same idea and
- - different words to refer to different ideas (avoid confusing polysemy and
+ - Always use the same word to refer to the same idea and different words to refer to different ideas
- - unnecessary synonymy) Prefer verb phrases for function names and noun phrases
- - for all other names, except where doing so becomes awkward or defies strong
+ - Prefer verb phrases for function names and noun phrases for all other names, except where doing so becomes awkward or defies strong convention
- - convention Prefer one word names to two word names, two word names to three
+ - Prefer one word names to two word names, two word names to three word names, etc. except where doing so creates ambiguity within a level of abstraction
- - word names, etc. Prefer shorter simpler words to longer more complicated
+ - Prefer shorter simpler words to longer more complicated words
- - words

 # Frontend Language